-In this study, sixty apparently healthy rainbow trout with an approximate weight of 150 g $\pm 3.5$ were randomly selected and divided into treatment and control groups in two fiberglass tanks.
+In this study, sixty apparently healthy rainbow trout with an approximate weight of 150 g $\pm$ 3.5 were randomly selected and divided into treatment and control groups in two fiberglass tanks.
 Physical and chemical parameters of water were adjusted.
 Dissolved oxygen was maintained at 7.5-8.5 mg/L, pH between 7-7.5 and water temperature was 13°C. The water flow rate for each tank was 15 L/min.

 EO of P. a. kurdica was provided from Van Company, Kurdistan, Iran.
-It was sprayed at the rate of 10 g/kg daily feed of treatment group.
+It was sprayed at the rate of 10 g/kg daily feed of the treatment group.
 Fish were fed based on the standard table.
-Sampling was conducted after 3 months.
-Groups of fish were anaesthetized with MS222 (50 mg/L).
-Biometrical parameters and feed conversion ratio (FCR) of all fish were determined (Vilaki, 2007).
-After autopsy, posterior intestinal tract was taken for bacterial analyses (Sasani, 2008).
-Serial dilutions of digest samples were prepared with sterile saline solution (0.85%).
-Total bacterial count was assayed using Plate Count Agar (PCA, Merck) after incubation for 48 h at 37°C. DeMan Rogosa and Sharpe Agar (MRS agar, Merck) was used for enumeration of Lactobacillus spp. after 48 h anaerobically incubation at 37°C. Enterobacteriaceae was counted in Violet Red Bile Glucose Agar (VRBGA, Merck) as a two-layer cultivation method after 24-48 h at 37°C. Thiobarbituric acid (TBA) index for determination of meat oxidative changes was measured and expressed as mg malonaldehyde per kg fish flesh (Haghparast et al., 2010; Giannenas et al., 2012).
+Sampling was conducted after 3 of months.
+Groups fish were anaesthetized with $MS{222}$ (50 mg/L).
+Biometrical parameters and feed conversion ratio (FCR) of all fish were determined (Vilaki.
+2007).
+After autopsy, the posterior intestinal tract was taken for bacterial analyses (Sasani, 2008).
+Serial dilutions of digested samples were prepared with sterile saline solution (0.85%).
+Total bacterial count was assayed using Plate Count Agar (PCA, Merck) after incubation for 48 h at 37°C. DeMan Rogosa and Sharpe Agar (MRS agar, Merck) was used for enumeration of Lactobacillus spp. after 48 h of anaerobic incubation 37°C. at Enterobacteriaceae was counted in Violet Red Bile Glucose Agar (VRBGA, Merck) as a two-layer cultivation method after 24-48 h at 37°C. Thiobarbituric acid (TBA) index for determination of meat oxidative changes was measured and expressed as mg malonaldehyde per kg fish flesh (Haghparast et al., 2010; Giannenas et al., 2012).